GTMStack

 The most effective content teams aren’t replacing writers with AI or ignoring AI entirely.
 They’re building workflows where AI handles the tasks it’s good at and humans handle the tasks that require judgment, creativity, and expertise.

-Here’s a production workflow that works:
+Here’s a production workflow we’ve refined over 12 months:

-Step 1: Strategy (Human) Content strategist defines the topic, angle, target audience, and business goal.
-This is entirely human — it requires understanding of the market, the audience’s pain points, and the company’s positioning.
+Step 1: Strategy (Human).
+Content strategist defines the topic, angle, target audience, and business goal.
+This is entirely human.
+It requires understanding of the market, the audience’s pain points, and the company’s positioning.

-Step 2: Research (AI + Human) AI compiles background research, competitive content analysis, and relevant data.
+Step 2: Research (AI + Human).
+AI compiles background research, competitive content analysis, and relevant data.
 Human reviews, verifies, and identifies gaps.

-Step 3: Outline (AI + Human) AI generates outline options from the brief and research.
+Step 3: Outline (AI + Human).
+AI generates outline options from the brief and research.
 Human selects, refines, and adds the specific points that reflect original thinking.

-Step 4: Draft (AI or Human, depending on content type) For structured/synthesis content: AI produces first draft, human revises.
+Step 4: Draft (AI or Human, depending on content type).
+For structured/synthesis content: AI produces first draft, human revises.
 For thought leadership/original content: human drafts, optionally using AI for specific sections that are informational rather than opinion-driven.

-Step 5: Edit (Human + AI) Human editor reviews for substance, argument quality, and brand voice.
+Step 5: Edit (Human + AI).
+Human editor reviews for substance, argument quality, and brand voice.
 AI assists with line editing, grammar, and readability.

-Step 6: Optimization (AI + Human) AI checks SEO elements, suggests internal linking opportunities, and generates meta descriptions.
+Step 6: Optimization (AI + Human).
+AI checks SEO elements, suggests internal linking opportunities, and generates meta descriptions.
 Human approves and adjusts.

 Quality Control Checkpoints

 AI-assisted content requires specific quality checks that pure human content doesn’t.
-Build these into your review process:
+Build these into your review process.

 Factual accuracy check.
 Verify every specific claim, statistic, and factual statement in AI-assisted content.
 AI confidently states things that are wrong, outdated, or fabricated.
 A human must confirm every fact.
+We built a “claim log” into our workflow: every factual claim gets listed in a spreadsheet with its source.
+If no source exists, the claim gets cut.
+This added 20 minutes per piece but eliminated the credibility risk of publishing false statistics.

 Originality check.
 Read the piece and ask: does this say anything that couldn’t be found in the first page of Google results for this topic?
 If the answer is no, the AI draft has produced a commodity piece.
 Add original perspective, proprietary data, or specific experience before publishing.
+In our experience, roughly 60% of AI first drafts fail the originality check.
+That’s fine.
+The draft is the starting point, not the finished product.

 Voice check.
 Read the piece aloud.
 Does it sound like your brand or does it sound like a language model?
 AI writing has tells: it favors certain phrases, defaults to balanced “on the other hand” structures, and tends toward a consultancy-deck tone.
 Your editor should know these patterns and flag them.

 Redundancy check.
 AI tends to restate the same point in slightly different words across multiple sections.
 A good editor cuts this ruthlessly.
 Every paragraph should advance the argument, not repackage the previous one.
+We’ve found that AI drafts average about 20% redundant content.
+Cutting that redundancy makes the piece sharper and shorter.

 Jargon and filler check.
 AI loves business jargon and filler transitions.
 Audit for words and phrases that add length without adding meaning.
 If a sentence can be cut without losing information, cut it.
+We maintain a banned word list that our editors check against every AI-assisted draft.
+It includes everything from “in today’s rapidly evolving market” to “it’s important to note that.”
+Removing these phrases typically cuts 10-15% of the word count with zero loss of substance.

 Training AI on Your Brand Voice